gabferreira/phylo_endemism_frogs/README.md

 ## codes

-All analyses were performed in [R language](https://www.r-project.org/).
+All analyses were performed in [R language](https://www.r-project.org/) version 4.3.2.
+To run the analysis we used a machine with the following specifications: ‘AMD® Ryzen 7 7800h with radeon graphics × 16 cores' with 40GB RAM, and 512 GB SSD.
+The software used was Windows 11.
 This folder contains R code files used:

 -   `1.models_Maxent_ENMwizard.R`: build SDMs for species
 -   `2.removing_overprediction_iucn_ranges.R`: remove overprediction of the SDMs